 This programme has been tailored to provide a systematic academic and work-based means to enable eligible professionals to prepare for the Approved Clinician (AC) role (Mental Health Act 1983) and to produce evidence of competencies.
 It incorporates a Northumbria University graduate certificate award – the Professional Practice in Mental Health Law certificate.
 The programme has been designed with reference to the Mental Health Act 1983 Approved Clinician (General) Directions 2008 and the Mental Health Act 2007 New Roles Guidance (NIMHE, October 2008).

-This is a newly developed work-based learning qualification which enables groups of learners or individuals to undertake a flexible programme of study whilst continuing to work in their chosen profession, tailoring the programme to suit their own professional development needs whilst at the same time gaining accreditation for the skills and expertise acquired in the workplace and through CPD.
+This is a work-based learning qualification which enables groups of learners or individuals to undertake a flexible programme of study whilst continuing to work in their chosen profession, tailoring the programme to suit their own professional development needs whilst at the same time gaining accreditation for the skills and expertise acquired in the workplace and through CPD.

 The Professional Practice in Law awards are flexible and can be studied over a period of 1 to 2 year.
 You will undertake:

 - A Learning Contract: this will help you identify your personal development needs and plan a programme of study.
 For the AC role this Learning Contract can be aligned to the Guidance2 on becoming an AC and can incorporate a summary of your experiences as relevant to that role and will enable you to plan your programme of study to achieve the relevant competencies.

 - Academic Recognition of CPD: enables you to reflect on your own continuing professional development in an area of law applicable to your area of professional practice.
 In this module you will be able to reflect on your understanding of the role of the AC and reflect on the Professional Development Teaching days undertaken to demonstrate that you have attended training relevant to the role of the AC.